-Net cash used in operating activities was \$22.8 million, \$17.7 million and \$14.5 million in 2013, 2012 and 2011, respectively, and represented the use of cash in funding preclinical and clinical development activities.
-We expect that net cash used in operating activities will increase in 2014 compared to 2013 in connection with increased clinical development activities for our MultiStem product candidates and platform.
+Net cash used in operating activities was \$25.8 million, \$22.8 million and \$17.7 million in 2014, 2013 and 2012, respectively, and represented the use of cash to fund operations, clinical trials, and preclinical and process development activities.
+We expect that net cash used in operating activities will be higher in total in 2015 compared to 2014 in connection with increased clinical development activities for our MultiStem product candidates and platform.
 Net cash used in operating activities has fluctuated significantly on a quarter-to-quarter basis over the past few years primarily due to the receipt of collaboration fees and payment of specific clinical trial costs, such as clinical manufacturing campaigns, contract research organization costs, and manufacturing process development projects.

-Net cash (used in) provided by investing activities was \$(0.4) million, \$3.9 million and \$8.6 million in 2013, 2012 and 2011, respectively.
+Net cash (used in) provided by investing activities was \$(0.3) million, \$(0.4) million and \$3.9 million in 2014, 2013 and 2012, respectively.
 The fluctuations from period to period were due to the timing of purchases and maturity dates of investments and the purchase of equipment.
-Purchases of equipment were \$385,000, \$347,000 and \$590,000 in 2013, 2012 and 2011, respectively.
-We expect that our capital equipment expenditures will continue at similar levels in 2014 compared to 2013.
+Purchases of equipment were \$297,000, \$385,000 and \$347,000 in 2014, 2013 and 2012, respectively.
+We expect that our capital equipment expenditures will continue at similar levels in 2015 compared to 2014.

-Financing activities provided cash of \$29.6 million in 2013 related to the December 2013 registered direct offering, the exercise of common stock warrants, and usage of the Aspire Capital equity purchase facility.
-Financing activities provided cash of \$30.5 million in 2012 related to the March 2012 private placement, the October 2012 public offering, and usage of the Aspire Capital equity purchase facility, and provided cash of \$12.6 million in 2011 related to the February 2011 registered direct offering and the initial Aspire Capital investment in 2011.
+Financing activities provided cash of \$20.3 million in 2014 related to the January 2014 registered direct offering, the exercise of common stock warrants, and equity sales to Aspire Capital, net of treasury stock purchases.
+Financing activities provided cash of \$29.6 million in 2013 related to the December 2013 registered direct offering, the exercise of common stock warrants, and equity sales to Aspire Capital.
+Financing activities provided cash of \$30.5 million in 2012 related to the March 2012 private placement, the October 2012 public offering, and equity sales to Aspire Capital.